Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/tds_configuration/CustomizingTdsLookAndFeel.md

     <div th:fragment="mySectionContent" class="section-content">Your contributed content here.</div>
 ~~~

-We have defined our own fragments in a separate file, `myFragments.html`.
+In the example above, we have defined our own fragments in a separate file, `myFragments.html`.
-Fragments which correspond to a plug-in point, such as `catalogCustomContentTop` must be within the file `tdsTemplateFragments`, however the main fragments may reference paths to other template files by using the `ext:` tag.
+Fragments which correspond to a plug-in point, such as `catalogCustomContentTop` must be within the file `tdsTemplateFragments`,
+however main fragments may reference paths to unlimited other template files by using the `ext:` tag.

-Note: The classes `section-header` and `section-content` apply the default TDS style for content panes.
+*Note:* The classes `section-header` and `section-content` apply the default TDS style for content panes.

-Current contributable sections are:
+Currently supported contributable sections are:

   * `catalogCustomContentTop` - additional content placed at the top of catalog pages.
   * `catalogCustomContentBottom` - additional content placed at the bottom of catalog pages.
   * `datasetCustomContentBottom` - additional content placed at the bottom of dataset access pages.

-### Contributing Additional Content Tabs
+### Contributing additional content tabs
-Contributing tabbed content requires two fragments, one for the tab button and another for the content.
+Contributing tabbed content requires two fragments, one for the *tab button* and another for the *content*.
 Each tab button must implement the click event handler `switchTab(buttonElement, contentElementId, groupId)`.

 #### Example